-Animal Behavior Codes & Guide Code Туре Description 1 Swimming at surface Implies forward progress (i.e., transit).
+Animal Behavior Guide Code Туре Description 1 Swimming at surface Implies forward progress (i.e., transit).
 2 Milling/Circling Implies movement within the immediate area without transiting; making short dives without moving along.
 Often a group activity.
 3 Sounding Whale making final dive after a series of short dive a.k.a "terminal dive"; may refer simply to a long dive.
 Tail flukes might come out of the water prior to sounding.
 4 Porpoising Splashing along at the surface, breaking the surface regularly, showing most of the body.
 5 Bow riding Swimming in the pressure wake of a moving boat (bow or stern, despite name).
-6 Breaching Animal emerges almost entirely from the water and crashes down on a flank, back or belly.
+6 Breaching Animal emerges from the water and crashes down on a flank, back or belly.
 7 Thrashing Moving or stirring about violently; tossing about 11 Feeding on catch Refers to any fishing vessel's catch 12 Foraging on other prey Natural foraging 13 Floating on surface Drifting, resting on the water's surface.
-14 Vessel avoidance Abruptly changes swimming direction or behavior to avoid the vessel or fishing gear; sometimes a startling, alarming, or fleeing reaction.
+14 Vessel avoidance Abruptly changes swimming direction or behavior to avoid the vessel or fishing gear; a startling, alarming, or fleeing reaction.
 16 Hauled out on land Pinniped on shore, out of the water.
-17 Dead Use when dead stranding animal is sighted .
+17 Dead Use when dead stranding animal found.
 18 Loss of Shyness/lack of avoidance Displays an unusual tolerance of approach from humans or a vessel.
-Primarily used for pinnipeds.
-19 Approach to net w/in 20 meters Animal travels to between 20 and 10 meters of the net.
-20 Approach to net w/in 10 meters Animal travels to between 10 and 5 meters of the net.
-21 Approach to net w/in 5 meters Animal travels to within 5 meters of the net, but does not make physical contact with the net.
-22 Physical contact with net Animal makes some contact with the net but is not determined to be an incidental take.
-9 Other (Comment) 0 Unknown

-- 25. ANIMAL CONDITION CODES: Record the appropriate animal condition code:

-- 1 = no unusual observations

-- 2 = hair loss on head

-- 3 = hair loss on body

-- 4 = lesions on head

-- 5 = lesions on neck/shoulders

-- 6 = lesions on body

-- 7 = lesions on front flippers

-- 8 = lesions on back flippers

-- 9 = other (comment)

-- 0 = unknown

-- 26. DISTANCE TO FISHING VESSEL: Record the distance from the animal to the fishing vessel at the initial sighting, estimated in whole meters.
-If more than 1 kilometer away, SLASH this field.
-If you are on a Transit Watch or have another off-watch sighting where no fishing vessel is present, SLASH this field.

-- 27. ANIMAL DISTANCE TO NET INITIAL: Record the distance between the animal to the net at the initial sighting, estimated in whole meters.
-If more than 1 kilometer away, SLASH this field.
+- 25. DISTANCE TO FISHING VESSEL: Record the distance from the animal to the fishing vessel at the initial sighting, estimated in whole meters.
+If more than 1 kilometer away, SLASH this field. - 26.
+ANIMAL DISTANCE TO NET: Record the closest distance that the animal came to the net, estimated in whole meters.
+If more than 1 kilometer away, SLASH this field. - 27.
+ANIMAL LOCATION ALONG NET: Record the horizontal segment along the net if the animal or group of animals is within 100m of the net.

-- 28. ANIMAL DISTANCE TO NET CLOSEST: Record the closest distance that the animal came to the net during entire sighting.
-If it comes within 20 meters, you will be recording additional events for the same animal with codes 19-22.
-Estimate distances in whole meters.
-If more than 1 kilometer away, SLASH this field.
-If this is an off-watch sighting and there is no net, SLASH the field.

-- 29. ANIMAL LOCATION ALONG NET: Record the horizontal quarter along the net if the animal or group of animals is within 100m of the net.
 Choose the first, second, third, or fourth quarter of the net from the end to which you are closest.
-If more than 100m away from net, SLASH this field.
-If this is a Transit or Off-Watch sighting and there is no net in the water, SLASH this field.

-- 30. ANIMAL INTERACTION WITH NET: Record "Y" for yes if the animal is within 5 meters of the net OR comes into physical contact with the net OR displays obvious net avoidance or attractant behavior.
+If more than 100m away from net, SLASH this field. - 28.
+ANIMAL INTERACTION WITH NET: Record "Y" for yes if the animal is within 5 meters of the net or comes into physical contact with the net or displays obvious net avoidance or attractant behavior.
 Describe details in comments.
-Record "N" for no if none of those behaviors apply or if more than 5 m away from net.
-If this is a Transit or Off-Watch sighting and there is no net in the water, SLASH this field.

-- 31. FISHERMAN RESPONSE TO MARINE MAMMAL: Record the most appropriate code for a fisherman's response to marine mammals in the vicinity (within 500 m).
-If this is a Transit or Off-Watch sighting and there is no permit holder operating in the area, SLASH this field.

-- 1 = no response

-- 2 = change net tension

-- 3 = change cork line shape

-- 4 = run net

-- 5 = make noise

-- 6 = haul initiated

-- 9 = other (comments)

-- 32. COMMENTS: Begin each comment with the sighting event number and time to which the comment corresponds.
-Use comments to detail the animals' behavior, reactions, characteristics used to identify species, any signs of injuries or scarring, species associations, vessel's or fishermen's activities during the event, etc. If corresponding evidence of "blow through" as noted on the Haul Form, identify it as such and identify corresponding haul number.
-Additionally, observers should comment on any soak watches less than 30 minutes long.
+Record "N" for no if none of those behaviors apply or if more than 5 m away from net. - 21.
+FISHERMAN RESPONSE TO MARINE MAMMAL: Record the appropriate code for a fisherman's response to marine mammals in the vicinity (within 500 m). - 1 = no response - 2 = change net tension - 3 = change cork line shape - 4 = run net - 5 = make noise - 9 = other (comments) - 23.
+COMMENTS: Begin each comment with the sighting event number and time to which the comment corresponds.
+Use comments to detail the animals' behavior, reactions, characteristics used to identify species, any signs of injuries or scarring, species associations, vessel's or fishermen's activities during the event, etc. If evidence of "blow through", say so and identify corresponding haul number.